justo340/justo340/README.md

 - 👋 Hi, I’m @justo340
 - 👀 I’m interested in mobile development
-- 🌱 I’m currently learning dart
+- 🌱 I’m currently learning go and javascript
 - 💞️ I’m looking to collaborate on any mobile application development
 - 📫 Reach me at justusnjogu16@gmail.com